bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 which can be error-prone, as different languages make different assumptions about memory layout.

-For WebAssembly modules to interoperate, therefore, there needs to be an agreed-upon way to expose these richer types across module boundaries.
+For WebAssembly modules written in different languages to interoperate smoothly, there needs to be an agreed-upon way to expose these richer types across module boundaries.

 ## Components